marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

    determine possible paths.

 The first mode doesn't require any changes to existing QUIC and ICE stacks.
-The only requirement is the ability to send non-QUIC (STUN) packets on the UDP socket that a QUIC server is listening on.
+The only requirement is the ability to send non-QUIC (STUN ({{!RFC5389}})) packets on the UDP socket that a QUIC server is listening on.
 However, it necessitates running a separate signaling channel for the communication between the two ICE agents.

 The second mode requires a minor modification of the QUIC stacks involved, as they now need to be capable of exchanging ICE messages on top of the proxied